-Given an original text $E$ with a set of important words $W$, WSA results in a new text $E'$ where some of the words in $W$ have been replaced with similar or mis-spelt words $W'$.
-The goal is to produce an altered text $AE$ that modifies the output of an NLP model such that $F(E) \neq F(AE)$, where $AE = E_{\mathrm{subst}}(W,W') $ and $ E_{\mathrm{subst}}$ represents the word substitution function.

-\subsubsection{Prediction Confidence Score (PCS)}
+\subsection{Prediction Confidence Score (PCS).}

-PCS($x$,$y$) of model $F$ depicts the likelihood of an input $x \in X$ having a label $y \in Y$.
+PCS($x$,$y$) \cite{sabir2021reinforcebug} of model $F$ depicts the likelihood of an input $x \in X$ having a label $y \in Y$.
 The smaller PCS($x$,$y$) suggests $F$ has low confidence that $x$ has a label $y$.

-\subsubsection{Explainability}
+\subsection{Explainability.}

 Explainability refers to the capability of comprehending and interpreting how a machine learning model reaches its decisions or forecasts.
-The importance of explainability lies in transparency, accountability, and trust in the decision-making process of machine learning models \cite{burkart2021survey}.
-More formally, let $F$ be a machine learning model that takes an input $X$ and produces an output $y$.
-We can represent this relationship as $y=F(x)$, where $F$ is a complex function that maps the input space to the output space.
-To assess the explainability of $F$, we need to examine how it makes its predictions.
-One way to do this is to decompose $F$ into simpler functions that can be more easily understood.
+Let $F$ be a machine learning model that takes an input $X$ and produces an output $y$.
+We can represent this relationship as $y=F(x)$ To assess the explainability of $F$, we need to examine how it makes its predictions.
+One way is to decompose $F$ into simpler and more easily understood functions.
 For example, we can use feature importance analysis to identify which input features have the strongest influence on the output.
 Another approach is to use model-agnostic methods such as LIME (Local Interpretable Model-Agnostic Explanations) \cite{ribeiro2016shouldlime} or SHAP (SHapley Additive exPlanations) \cite{lundberg2017unifiedSHAP} to generate local explanations for individual predictions.
 These methods identify which input features were most important for a particular prediction, and how changes to those features would affect the output.

-\subsubsection{Pre-Trained Embedding}
+\subsection{Pre-Trained Embedding.}